 |8:00am - 8:55am||Registration, Networking Breakfast, Exhibits|

-Speaker: Scott Jones, Head of the Canadian Centre for Cyber Security
+Fireside Chat Speakers: Scott Jones, Head of the Canadian Centre for Cyber Security with Ryan Gillis, Vice President, Cybersecurity Strategy & Global Policy - Palo Alto Networks

 Speakers: Adam Geller, Senior Vice President of Cloud Product and Engineering & Natalio Pincever, Palo Alto Networks